kubenet-dev/docs/docs/02-examples/08_irbnetwork.md

 # IRB Overlay Network

 In this exercise we configure a irb overlay network using EVPN.
 The same principle apply here.
 The default network config is used to simplify the configuration for the end user as much as possible.
-Also not that the same API can be used to configure both routed and bridged instances.
+Also note that the same API can be used to configure both routed and/or bridged instances.

 /// details | IRB Network